The 3 simplest steps to build emergency savings

 Direct Deposit can be set up through your Human Resource Department at work.
 EFT can be set up at your bank or credit union.
-Here is an example of a direct deposit form.
 It’s very easy to complete.

 Once this contribution is set up to be deposited into your emergency savings account each payday, there’s nothing left for you to do except forget about your emergency savings account.
 With this forgetful strategy, you’ll save money more quickly than you thought possible.

 Once you have an emergency savings account of any size, you’ll have more financial confidence than the entire country of Greece.
 Follow these three simple steps and you’ll have that confidence with Hermes-like speed (the Greek god, not the boutique clothing store).

 - Debt Lasso Method: Best Way to Pay Off Credit Card Debt

 - How to Retire?
 21 Tips for Financial Planning for Retirement